 You don’t have to be near major water sources to experience flood damage.
-Besides damage caused by ground water, you can also experience flood damage from falling water, appliance malfunctions or busted pipes.
+Besides the damage caused by ground water, you can also experience flood damage from extreme weather, appliance malfunctions or busted pipes.

 Utah Flood Cleanup can assist you with this process, taking an unnecessary burden off you and your family.
 Here are also some things that you’ll need to do right after the flood to ensure that things get back to normal again soon.

 Flood Damage Control Tips & Advice

 The very first step that you can take after a flood is to ensure the safety of you and your family.
 Carefully assess your situation to avoid potential electrocution or entering a home that could collapse due to structural weakness.
 If you can do so safely, turn all power off as this will not only protect you from electrical shock but from the potential of a house fire.

 Check for obvious structural damage which could include holes, areas that looked warped or foundation elements that have cracked or loosened.
 Additionally, be sure to inspect your gas, electric, water and sewer lines.
 If you notice anything unusual, contact your utility company to get their opinion.

 The first steps that you took were mainly for bodily protection.
 Now that you’re safe, your next priority is financial safety or security.
 You’ll need to document all damage to your home exactly how it looked after the flooding occurred.
 It’s human nature to want to reach in there and fix everything that you can right away.
 Resist this urge because it could cost you financially if you do.